syncfusion-content/uwp-docs/uwp/Docking/Nested-DockingManager.md

 ---
 layout: post
-title: Nested DockingManager in UWP Docking control | Syncfusion®
+title: Nested DockingManager in UWP SfDockingManager | Syncfusion®
-description: Learn here all about Nested DockingManager support in Syncfusion® UWP Docking (SfDockingManager) control and more.
+description: Learn how to add a Nested DockingManager as a child window to another SfDockingManager in the Syncfusion® UWP SfDockingManager control.
 platform: uwp
 control: SfDockingManager
 documentation: ug
 ---

-# Nested DockingManager in UWP Docking (SfDockingManager)
+# Nested DockingManager in UWP SfDockingManager

 `SfDockingManager` provides the Nested DockingManager support, which allows adding `SfDockingManager` as a child window to another `SfDockingManager`.